Alvaro-Olivie/TFG/README.md

 ### Author: Álvaro Olivié Molina

 ## Description
 This project aims to develop and validate models that can predict bond price changes over various horizons (1, 3, 6, and 12 months) using machine learning methods.
-The main file (`main.py`) orchestrates the execution of all models.
+The main file (`main.py`) orchestrates the execution of all models as well as a simple portfolio simulation.

 ## Directory Overview
-- **Data:** Contains raw and processed datasets.
+- **Data:** Contains raw and processed datasets in Excel format.
-- **DataPreprocessing:** Scripts for data cleaning and preprocessing.
+- **DataPreprocessing:** Script for data cleaning and preprocessing.
 - **Ensemble:** Implementation of ensemble models.
-- **GradientBoosting:** Contains models and scripts related to Gradient Boosting.
+- **GradientBoosting:** Contains models and script related to Gradient Boosting.
 - **NeuralNetwork:** Implements neural network models.
-- **Portfolio:** Scripts for portfolio construction based on model predictions.
+- **Portfolio:** Script for portfolio construction based on model predictions.
 - **RandomForest:** Implements Random Forest models.
 - **Regression:** Implements various regression models.
 - **SVM:** Implements Support Vector Machine models.